-Texas Task Force 1 (TX-TF1): TX-TF1 resources have demobilized and TX-TF2 activated additional resources to continue SAR operations in Cooke County.
+Texas Task Force 1 (TX-TF1): TX-TF1 & TX-TF2 resources have been released.

 Texas A&M Forest Service (TAMFS): TAMFS resources have been released.

 Texas A&M Veterinary Emergency Team (VET): On May 15, one Type 4 VET was deployed to the Emergency Animal Shelter at the Coldspring Community Center in San Jacinto County.